 - This unit follows on from ITAL1406 Italian Studies 6 or ITAL1106 Italian Advanced II.
 It focuses on developing advanced skills in oral and written Italian through study of social and linguistic aspects of modern Italy.
 The unit leads to ITAL2408 Italian Studies 8.
 Students study advanced topics in Italian grammar; pay particular attention to the way prescriptive rules of grammar are realised in speech and writing in contemporary Italy; analyse the effect of register on grammatical usage; develop their awareness of the structures and use of the English language; further develop their ability to converse in Italian with fluency and accuracy on contemporary themes; and read a range of literary and non-literary texts, from a range of historical periods, in their social and historical context.

-- Students are able to (1) read contemporary Italian with a high level of understanding of the 'linguistic' and 'cultural' meanings of texts; (2) write Italian with nuanced modes of expression in syntactic and lexical choices; (3) understand spoken Italian in face-to-face situations and from screen-based sources; (4) express themselves with accuracy and fluency in spoken Italian; (5) analyse and manipulate grammatical structures of Italian using a contrastive approach with English; (6) integrate their language awareness with higher sociocultural knowledge by reading literary texts; (7) use literary and non-literary texts, in print and digital media, with critical assessment; (8) use high-level interpersonal and intercultural conversational skills; and (9) reach Level B2 of the Common European Framework of Reference for Languages (CEFR).
+- Students are able to (1) read contemporary Italian with a high level of understanding of the 'linguistic' and 'cultural' meanings of texts; (2) understand spoken Italian in face-to-face situations and from screen-based sources; (3) express themselves with accuracy and fluency in spoken and written Italian; (4) integrate their language awareness with higher sociocultural knowledge by reading literary texts; and (5) reach Level B2 of the Common European Framework of Reference for Languages (CEFR).

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.